-French artist Elisabeth Louise Vigée Le Brun was born in Paris on April 16, 1755.
-She achieved early success as an artist; her ability to depict her subjects in a flattering, elegant style made her one of the most popular portraitists in France.
+Elisabeth Louise Vigée Le Brun achieved early success as an artist.
+Her ability to depict her subjects in a flattering, elegant style made her one of the most popular portraitists in France.
 Her clientele included aristocracy and royalty, including Marie Antoinette, whose portrait she painted 30 times.
 After the French Revolution, Vigée Le Brun worked abroad for 12 years.
 She returned to Paris for her later life and continued to enjoy a degree of fame and success that was very rare for a female artist.
-She died on March 30, 1842.

 Early Life and Artistic Training